akauppi/GroundLevel-firebase-es/README.md

 >💡 From time to time, run the `npm install -g firebase-tools` command again, to update the tools.
 Especially worth it if you run into problems.

+The development has been made using Firebase 7.15.1 on macOS.

 ### Firebase project